TheModFather/mammock/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 0.1.2
+* Added timestamps to logs
+* Added -s/--silent option to allow running the server sans output
+* Renamed bin/mammock to bin/mammock.js because no extension is stupid.
+* endpoints should now be reachable

 ### 0.1.1
 * First functional server running as intended.
 * Options added to command line